petabyt/rk/docs/rk3588/bootrom.md

 - crypto
 - saradc

-After that it runs through a loop bringing up and trying various storage devices to find a bootable medium.
+After that it runs through a loop bringing up and trying various storage devices looking for one with a valid rockchip signature.

 1. FSPI 0
 2. FSPI 1